Latest

 3. Remove the leaves or bag and enjoy your refreshing tea!

-- Try adding a slice of lemon for extra flavor and benefits.
+• Try adding a slice of lemon for extra flavor and antibacterial benefit.

-- Drink it unsweetened for maximum health effects.
+• Drink it unsweetened for maximum oral health effects.

 FAQs:

-- Can I drink green tea cold?
+• Can I drink green tea cold?
 Absolutely!
-Iced green tea is refreshing and delicious.
+Iced green tea is equally effective and very refreshing.

-- How often should I drink green tea?
-1-3 cups a day is ideal for health benefits.
+• How often should I drink green tea?
+1–3 cups a day is ideal for both oral and general health benefits.

 Green Tea for Antioxidant Benefits